Netscan-Security/.github/profile/README.md

  <h2 align="center">Netscan Security</h2>
  <p align="center">Precision Scans, Real-time Defense</p>

-Netscan Security is your all-in-one network sentinel that allows you to scan LAN or WAN with precision using IP addresses.
+Netscan Security is your all-in-one network sentinel that allows you to scan LAN or WLAN with precision using IP addresses.
 Real-time threat detection, user-friendly interface, and detailed reports ensure comprehensive security on web, desktop, and mobile.

 ## Netscan Security 🛡️